-The Athenians, is the newest social organization on the campus, composed only of non-sorority women.
-Following the group's formal recognition by the college administration last spring, it became independent of Spartan Women's League, of which it was formerly an interest group.
+The Athenians is the only social organization on campus composed only of non-sorority women.
+Until the group was formally recognized by the College administration in the spring of 1938, it functioned as an interest group of Spartan Women's League.
+At the beginning of the spring term of 1939, the organization was given a seat on the AWS greater council to which the president is the representative.

-The principal aim of the Athenians is to provide a channel of activity for college women who are un-affiliated.
+The principal aim of The Athenians is to provide a channel of activity for all unaffiliated college women.
+By virtue of their enrollment, all independent women automatically become eligible for active membership in the organization.
 Women intending to join sororities at a later date are invited to become Athenians until they are pledged.
-Athletic, political, and social activities are offered to all members.
-Friendship among Michigan State women is the purpose of the organization.